hjwp/www.obeythetestinggoat.com/content/beginners_bootcamp_call_for_coaches.md

 conferences, I organised a "beginners' day" at last year's EuroPython in Bilbao.
-We had about 30 beginners attend (from a crowd of 1200 at the conference) -- quite a few science types, some people who already knew another language but wanted to learn python, and a few total beginners.
+We had about 30 beginners attend (from a crowd of 1200 at the conference) -- quite a few science types, some people who already knew another language but wanted to learn Python, and a few total beginners.
 Everyone seemed to leave with lots of nice things to say about it.

 Here's a couple of clips: